DaveBitter/minor-webdev_real-time-web/README.md

     V 1.1.1

 ## General
-This repository holds the code for the course 'Real-time Web', part of the minor "Webdevelopment" at the [HvA](http://www.hva.nl/)
+This repository holds the code for the course 'Real-time Web', part of the minor "Webdevelopment" at the [HvA](http://www.hva.nl/).

+Mirror Stream let's user view their most used hashtags and most popular hashtags on the app.
+With these hashtags, streams of posts worldwide containing that hashtag can be opened.

 ## Issues
 I highly encourage adding issues to this repo in the case of finding one.
 I'm always up for improving my code.